Semi-Bandit Learning for Monotone Stochastic Optimization: Applications

 For the setting with unknown distributions $\calD_i$, we use our online framework with \emph{binary feedback}: in each period, the seller chooses a policy and only observes which customers accepted their offers.
 As an application of Theorem~\ref{thm:main for binary}, we obtain $\alpha$-regret of $O\left(n \sqrt{kT \log(knT)}\right)$, where $\alpha$ is the best approximation ratio for the SPM instance with known distributions.
-Below, we list some concrete SPM applications with their best approximation ratios $\alpha$. \begin{itemize} \item When $\mathcal{F} = \{S \subseteq [n] : |S| \leq \kappa\}$ (i.e., a uniform matroid of rank $\kappa$), the optimal policy for FSPM can be computed efficiently using dynamic programming; so $\alpha=1$ here.
-For ASPM under this feasibility constraint, \citet{ChakrabortyEGMM10} provide a polynomial-time approximation scheme (PTAS), so $\alpha=1-\epsilon$ for any fixed $\epsilon>0$.
+Below, we list some concrete SPM applications. \begin{itemize} \item When $\mathcal{F} = \{S \subseteq [n] : |S| \leq \kappa\}$ (uniform matroid of rank $\kappa$), the optimal policy for FSPM can be computed efficiently using dynamic programming; so $\alpha=1$.
+For ASPM under this feasibility constraint, \citet{ChakrabortyEGMM10} provide a polynomial-time approximation scheme, so $\alpha=1-\epsilon$ for any fixed $\epsilon>0$.

 \item When $\mathcal{F}$ corresponds to the independent sets of a general matroid, \citet{Yan11} provides a $(1-\frac1e)$- approximation algorithm for ASPM.

 \item When $\mathcal{F}$ is an intersection of a constant number of matroid, knapsack and matching constraints, \citet{FeldmanSZ21} provide a framework to achieve an $\alpha=\Omega(1)$-approximation algorithm for ASPM. \end{itemize}